 Read more about ICF's Housing solutions.

 ICF enables clients to manage risks to improve the security and resilience of critical infrastructure, including energy and water supplies and transportation and cyber systems.
 Capabilities include:

 - Vulnerability and risk assessments

 - Analysis of interdependencies

 - Identification and feasibility analyses of mitigation strategies

 Health and Social Services

-- Public health and medical preparedness
+- Implementation of public health and healthcare system preparedness

 - Disaster behavioral health